Average Net Worth by Age in America: The Complete Data

 Liabilities: Mortgage debt (the largest liability for most), student loans, auto loans, credit card debt, and other consumer debt.

-For most Americans, home equity and retirement accounts together make up 60-70% of total net worth.
-This concentration means that housing market and stock market movements have an outsized effect on household wealth.
+For most people, their house and their retirement accounts are 60-70% of everything they own.
+That concentration means housing and stock market swings have an outsized effect on household wealth.
 The Home Equity Calculator can help you estimate your current home equity position.

 Where the Wealth Actually Is